aidantr/fuzzy-gfe/README.md

 # Replication package for Lewis, Melcangi, Pilossoph, and Toner-Rodgers (2022)

 This repository contains all the code to replicate the results of  "A Fuzzy Clustering Approach to Estimating Grouped Fixed-Effects."
-The paper is available [link].
+The paper is available [link here].
 All the files are written in Matlab.

 ## Required Matlab toolboxes